Something that surprises many of our clients is the importance of diet in rehabilitation.

 A healthy body helps promote a healthy mind.
 And a healthy mind is what you’ll need to live a better life.
-So let’s talk about diet and addiction’s effect on it.
+So let’s talk about your diet, and addiction’s effect on it.

 How Addiction Affects the Body

-We approach addiction as a disorder.
-Primarily a mental/psychological one.
-The brain develops a dependence on the substance, fueled by psychological need.
+We approach addiction as a disorder…and while it’s primarily a mental/psychological one, it has physical aspects that affect the body.
+The mind develops a dependence on the substance you’re using, fueled by a psychological need.

-Along the way, as you continue to use the addictive substance, it causes physical damage.
-Damage that stems from one primary source: nutrient deficiencies.
+Along the way, as you continue to use the addictive substance, it causes some type of physical damage.
+The damage can take many forms, but it tends to originate from one primary source: nutrient deficiencies.

 Alcohol and other drugs prevent the body from absorbing nutrients when you use them regularly.
-They do this by blocking or damaging certain body processes, like digestion.
-In addition, people who are using drugs often don’t eat properly; they don’t eat enough or regularly and what they do eat may be unhealthy.
+They do this by blocking or damaging certain body processes—one of the biggest of which is our digestion.
+In addition, people who are using drugs often don’t eat properly; they don’t eat enough, or regularly, and what they do eat may be unhealthy.

-Some clients arrive at our centers severely underweight as a result of their diet while actively addicted.
-They don’t feel hungry due to the addictive substance blocking their appetite, and preventing their bodies from absorbing vital nutrients from what food they do eat.
+Some clients arrive at our centers severely underweight as a result of their insufficient diet while addicted.
+They don’t feel hungry due to the addictive substance blocking their appetite, so they don’t eat much.
+At the same time, the substance prevented their bodies from absorbing vital nutrients from what food they did eat.

-The nutrient deficiencies this causes wreaks havoc on their bodies.
-This can cause all manner of physical effects, some of which can lead to permanent damage if not caught in time.
+Even a short period of nutrient deficiencies can cause all manner of physical effects.
+Some of which can lead to permanent damage if not caught in time.

 In this post we’ll go down the list of nutrient deficiencies and list how each addictive substance affects the body, which nutrients they tend to disrupt, and what kinds of effects result.